antoniofractuous/automation-shell-scripting/README.md

 ## Onboarding 11 Linux Users into a Server

 We will use shell scripts to automate the process of onboarding 11 linux users into a server.
-We will be doing that by creating a shell script that reads a ".csv file" or "Comma-separated Values file" that contains the first name of the users to be onboarded.
+We will be doing that by creating a shell script that reads a ".csv file" or "comma-separated values file" that contains the first name of the users to be onboarded.

 So, first before launching our EC2 instance we change directories to the same directory where we have our private key (.pem file) and we create a file called "onboard.sh":

 `cd Documents`

-`vi onboard.sh`
+`vim onboard.sh`

 We input/paste the following code into it: